 Types of Voluntary Employee Coverage for Small Businesses

 Voluntary employee coverage can be offered in the following ways:

 - Traditional voluntary plans – 100% employee-paid.
 Employees select benefits that best meet their needs and budget, often at lower group rates.

 - Voluntary buy-up plans – Employers pay for basic coverage, and employees are given the option to buy up or purchase richer benefits.

 - Multi-coverage packages – Products offering basic protection are bundled together (age-banded for easy selection and rates).
 These packages offer employees both convenience and affordable rates.

 With over 75,000 small business customers, we're proud to say that entrepreneurs and small employers are a big part of our business.

 Our Consultative Approach Ensures a Customized, Holistic Solution

 When you choose Guardian for employee coverage, you’ll work with a single carrier that provides ongoing support: implementation, enrollment, communication, billing, and administration.
-This level of service has helped make Guardian the fastest-growing company in voluntary benefits sales.2
+This level of service has helped make Guardian one of the fastest-growing companies in voluntary benefits sales.2

 Before we recommend a solution, we’ll work carefully with you and your broker to gain a clear understanding of your objectives.
 Then, we’ll identify appropriate products and put together a bundled offering tailored to the unique needs of your small business.